Vietnamese cuisine: Food in relation to lifestyle

-Despite being a small country in Southeast Asia, the foods from each region in Vietnam carry their distinctive and unique characteristics that reflect the geographical and living conditions of the people there.
-The traditional southern Vietnamese meal is made up of fresh ingredients that only the fertile Mekong Delta could provide, such as cá lóc, and a wide range of tropical fruit like mangosteen, mango, and dragon fruit.
-The southern-style diet is very 'green', with vegetables, fish and tropical fruits as the main ingredients.
+The foods from each region in Vietnam carry their distinctive and unique characteristics that reflect the geographical and living conditions of the people there.
+The traditional southern Vietnamese meal is made up of fresh ingredients that the fertile Mekong Delta could provide, such as cá lóc, and a wide range of tropical fruit like mangosteen, mango, and dragon fruit.
+The southern-style diet includes vegetables, fish and tropical fruits as the main ingredients.

 Central Vietnam is the region in which food is prepared with the strongest, boldest flavors.
-This region is constantly under harsh weather conditions throughout the year, so people there do not have as many green ingredients as others do in the north and south of Vietnam.
-Instead, the coastline around the central Vietnam area is known for its salt and fish sauce industries; these two condiments are central to their daily diets.
+The coastline around the central Vietnam area is known for its salt and fish sauce industries; these two condiments are central to their daily diets.

-Northern Vietnamese cuisine has a strong Chinese influence, and its iconic dish is phở.
-While rice is a staple in the southern Vietnamese diet, the north has a preference for noodles.
-Owing to the drastic differences in climate and lifestyles throughout the three main regions of Vietnam, the foods vary.
+Northern Vietnamese cuisine has a strong Chinese influence, and its most famous dish is phở.
+While plain rice is a staple in the southern Vietnamese diet, the north has a preference for noodles.
+Owing to the notable differences in climate and lifestyles throughout the three main regions of Vietnam, the foods vary.
 Northern Vietnamese cooking is the least bold and spicy in flavor compared to the foods from central and southern Vietnam.